MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-update-currencies.md

 #### Dimensions on G/L account entries

-The adjustment entries are assigned the default dimensions from the accounts they are posted to.
+The adjustment entries are assigned the default dimensions from the accounts they're posted to.

 > [!Important]
 > Before you can use the batch job, you need to enter the adjustment exchange rates that are used to adjust the foreign currency balances.
 You do so on the **Currency Exchange Rates** page.<br><br>